sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-launchpad/cp-portal-cloud-foundry-create-launchpad.md

 ---
-title: Expose Your App to the Portal Service on Cloud Foundry
+title: Expose Your App to the Portal Service, Cloud Foundry Environment
 description: Create a launchpad module in SAP Web IDE to make your SAP Fiori app available for use in the Portal.
 auto_validation: true
 time: 20